alvin-ruihua-zou/alvin-ruihua-zou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a master's student pursuing a Master's of Science in Robotics at Carnegie Mellon University.
-I also took my undergrad at CMU, where I received a bachelor's of science in Electrical & Computer Engineering with an additional major in robotics.
+I am Alvin Zou, currently a second year master's student pursuing a Master's of Science in Robotics at Carnegie Mellon University advised by Maxim Likhachev in the Search Based Planning Lab.
+My research interests are in path and motion planning, as well as search algorithms.
+Currently, I am researching on developing planning algorithms that are more memory efficient and run faster than conventional planners.
+Examples include improving the memory usage of best first search, speeding up A* through parallelization, and making multi agent path finding algorithms more scalable.

+More generally, I am passionate about robotics, especially mobile robots and autonomous vehicles.

 Projects